Herbse/LauraBot/WIKI/ChatScript-Command-Line-Parameters.md

 # ChatScript Command Line Parameters
 Copyright Bruce Wilcox, gowilcox@gmail.com www.brilligunderstanding.com<br>
-Revision 10/22/2017 cs7.6
+<br>Revision 6/3/2019 cs9.41

 # Command Line Parameters

-You can give parameters on the run command or in a config file.
+You can give parameters on the run command or in a config file or via a http request.
 The default config file is `cs_init.txt` at the top level of CS (if the file exists).
 Or you can name where the file is on a command line parameter `config=xxx`.
+If you have secret information that you don't want stored in a config file or exposed on a command line then you can request the config data from a URL.
+Use the command line parameter configurl=http://xxx to specify the address of the data.
+Additional command line parameters, configheader=xxx, can be included to define HTTP request headers.
+If there are several headers then use separate configheader=xxx configheader=yyy etc parameters for each header name/value pair.

 Config file data are command line parameters, 1 per line, like below:

 ```
 noboot
 port=20
 ```

+Some parameters require a value and use the `=` format with no spaces.
+Other parameters may only require you name the parameter (they have no choices of values).

-Actual command line parameters have priority over config file values.
+Actual command line parameters have priority over config file values, and those have priority over http requested values.

 ## Memory options

-Chatscript statically allocates its memory and so (barring unusual circumstance) will not allocate memory every during its interactions with users.
+Chatscript statically allocates its memory and so (barring unusual circumstance) will not allocate memory ever during its interactions with users.
 These parameters can control those allocations.
 Done typically in a memory poor environment like a cellphone.

 | option       | description